geoffreysamper/misc/CopyToPublishedApplications/README.md

 ##Usage

-###You just need to add below import line at the bottom of the project file and execute msbuild.exe with the /p:CopyToPublishedApplications=true parameter.
+- You just need to add below import line at the bottom of the project file and execute msbuild.exe with the /p:CopyToPublishedApplications=true parameter.

 >&lt;Import Project="..\..\CopyToPublishedApplications.msbuild" /&gt;

-###Add CopyToPublishedApplications parameter to msbuild command line. default value of CopyToPublishedApplications is false.
+- Add CopyToPublishedApplications parameter to msbuild command line. default value of CopyToPublishedApplications is false.

 >msbuild yoursolutionfile.sln /p:OutputPath=C:\yourcioutputfolder /p:CopyToPublishedApplications=true

 Cengiz Han / @hancengiz
 -----------------------

-###After you addd import line in your projects and run your build with msbuild command line tool as it's shown above you will get an output like below:
+- After you addd import line in your projects and run your build with msbuild command line tool as it's shown above you will get an output like below:

->you can find this sample project structure in sampleproject folder. check out the import lines in each .csproj file, and just run build.bat file.
+- You can find this sample project structure in sampleproject folder. check out the import lines in each .csproj file, and just run build.bat file.

 >\sampleproject>dir output /s /b
 >\sampleproject\output\ClassLibrary1.dll